bomonike/bomonike.github.io/aws-svcs.md

 - <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/list_awselasticbeanstalk.html">elasticbeanstalk</a>: <a target="_blank" href="https://aws.amazon.com/elasticbeanstalk/">Elastic Beanstalk</a> Deploy and scale web applications.

-* robomaker: AWS RoboMaker</a> Develop, test, and deploy robotics applications.
+* robomaker: AWS RoboMaker > Develop, test, and deploy robotics applications.
 Shut down September 10, 2025.

    The service failed to gain enough traction in the market.
 It was essentially built for iRobot (maker of the Roomba), and there wasn't sufficient due diligence to determine if it was useful for anyone else.